- Get Help

 - Custom CBS Backgrounds

-- External Relations has created a collections of images that can be used as custom backgrounds
+- External Relations has created a collections of images that can be used as custom backgrounds, including a custom CBS Background Generator

 - Download CBS_Zoom_Backgrounds.zip and extract it to a convenient location on your computer